KMAYAMA2/notes/content/people/Naval Ravikant.md

 		- Your goal in life is to [[9-3a Luck-Skill dichotomy is at best arbitrary.
 We can train our ability to create ‘luck’. |find]] the people, business, project, or art that needs you the most.
 Be [[Be an artist first |the artist]].
 	- “My number one priority in life, above my happiness, above my family, above my work, is my own [[6-1b You either have to realign the incentives of capitalist entities you are outsourcing your health, or you have to take care of yourself |health]].”
 	- “I do not want my sense of [[1-2g1c3a Humans have no nature and no self apart from the experiences they have united in their memories (the Buddhist notion of anatman - 'no self') |self]] to continue to develop and strengthen as I get older.
 I want it to be weaker and more muted so I can be more in present everyday reality, accept nature and the world for what it is, and appreciate it very much as a child would.”
-	- “Impatience with actions, patience with results.”
+	- Impatience with actions, patience with results.
-		- **You just have to be patient with the results because you’re dealing with complex systems and many people**.
+		- **You have to be patient with the results because you’re dealing with complex systems and many people**.
 			- [[5-1 When you are long truth you are long volatility and time |Long volatility means long time]]
-	- “Use your judgement to [[2-1b3a1 Narrow it down so you can have a chance to build your own moat |figure out]] what kinds of environments you can thrive in, and then create an environment around you so you’re statistically likely to succeed.”
+	- Use your judgement to [[2-1b3a1 Narrow it down so you can have a chance to build your own moat |figure out]] what kinds of environments you can thrive in, and then create an environment around you so you’re statistically likely to succeed.
-	- Advice to my younger self: “Be exactly who you are.”
+	- “Advice to my younger self: *Be exactly who you are*.”
-		- “**Holding back means staying in bad relationships and bad jobs for years instead of minutes**.”
+		- **Holding back means staying in bad relationships and bad jobs for years instead of minutes**.
 - Choosing to Free Yourself
-	- “**If they have an expectation of you, that’s completely their problem**”
+	- **If they have an expectation of you, that’s completely their problem**
 		- The sooner you can dash their expectations, the better.
-			- “Courage isn’t charging into a machine gun nest.
-Courage is not caring what other people think.”
+			- Courage isn’t charging into a machine gun nest.
+Courage is not caring what other people think.
 		- Don’t spend your time making other people happy.
 Other people being happy is their problem.
 It’s not your problem.
 			- If you are happy, it makes other people happy.
-	- “**The mind should be [[1-2g1c3 Confining yourself only to 'your mind' is quite an arbitrary decision |a servant and a tool]], not a master**”
+	- **The mind should be [[1-2g1c3 Confining yourself only to 'your mind' is quite an arbitrary decision |a servant and a tool]], not a master**
 		- Break the habit of uncontrolled thinking
 - **Philosophy**
-	- “There is no fundamental, intrinsic purposeful [[1-1a2e10 There is no such thing as objective meaning |meaning]] to the Universe.”
+	- There is no fundamental, intrinsic purposeful [[1-1a2e10 There is no such thing as objective meaning |meaning]] to the Universe.
 - Rational Buddhism
 	- “I have to reject all the pieces I can’t [[1-2g2q1 Science is about independent replication.
 Only trust as scientific truth what can be independently verified-replicated. |verify]]”
 	- “Rational Buddhism, to me, means understanding the internal work Buddhism espouses to make yourself happier, better off, more present and in control of your emotions—being a better human being.”
 		- “I would say my philosophy falls down to this—on one pole is evolution as a binding principle because it explains so much about humans, on the other is Buddhism, which is the oldest, most time-tested spiritual philosophy regarding the internal state of each of us.”
-			- “The older the question, [[5-2c2b The Lindy effect |the older the answers]].”
+			- The older the question, [[5-2c2b The Lindy effect |the older the answers]].
 	- “Everyone starts out innocent.
 Everyone is corrupted.
 Wisdom is the discarding of vices and the return to virtue, by way of knowledge.”
 - Live by Your Values
 	- **Honesty is a core, core, core value**